-IIT Chicago-Kent College of Law has announced the formation of the Center for Information, Society and Policy, a collaboration among public policy experts at Chicago-Kent and technology experts at Chicago-Kent's parent institution, Illinois Institute of Technology.
-The center will promote interdisciplinary research into privacy and information security issues raised by developing information technologies.
+IIT Chicago-Kent College of Law's Center for Information, Society and Policy (CISP) is a collaboration among public policy scholars at Chicago-Kent and technology experts at Chicago-Kent's parent institution, Illinois Institute of Technology.
+The center promotes interdisciplinary research about privacy and information security issues raised by developing information technologies.